Mohamed-H-Hussein/Research-Trainings-2024/BioHack-I-Hackathon-2024/README.md

 * Actively participated in team discussions, analysis decisions, and mentorship sessions throughout the hackathon.
 * Conducted a portion of the final team presentation, communicating key results to the audience.
-* Prepared the **Challenge12_Analysis_Report.md** independently to ensure reproducibility, clarity, and proper documentation of the multi-omics workflow.
+* Prepared the **Challenge12_Analysis_Report.md** independently to ensure reproducibility, clarity, and proper documentation of the Data Analysis workflow.
-* Collaborated with team members to integrate RNA-seq and ChIP-seq analyses, construct regulatory networks, and interpret epigenetic signatures.
+* Collaborated with team members to ChIP-seq analyses and RNA-seq analysis, and interpret epigenetic signatures.
 ---

 ## 📝 Citation & Usage